kubernetes/community/contributors/guide/scalability-good-practices.md

 ### Big dependency changes
 Kubernetes depends on pretty much the whole universe.
 From time to time we need to update some dependencies (Godeps, etcd, go version).
 This can break us in many ways, as has already happened a couple of times.
 We skipped one version of Golang (1.5) precisely because it broke our performance.
 As this is being written, we are working with the Golang team to try to understand why Golang version 1.8 negatively affects Kubernetes performance.

-If you are changing a large and important dependency, there is no way of knowing what performance impact it will have.
-We can only run test and check.
+If you are changing a large and important dependency, the only way to know what performance impact it will have is to run test and check.
 Where to look to get data?
 If you want to check the impact of your changes there are a number of places to look:
 Density and load tests output quite a lot of data either to test logs, or files inside 'ReportDir' - both of them include API call latencies, and density tests also include pod e2e startup latency information.